 $sed 's/Country/India/g' sample.txt

 Here, /g means Global Replacement.
-All the occurrence of the word Country is replaced by India.
+India replaces all occurrences of the word “Country”.

-4. Substituting from nth Occurrence to All the Occurrence in a Line: It is a combination of the above two commands.
+4. Substituting from nth Occurrence to All the Occurrence in a Line: It combines the above two commands.

 $sed 's/Country/India/3g' sample.txt

-The above command will replace the pattern ‘Country’ by ‘India’ from all the places starting from the third position.
+The above command will replace the pattern ‘Country’ with ‘India’ from all the places starting from the third position.

 $sed 's/Country/India/3gi' sample.txt